MobleyLab/mobleylab.org/pages/people.md

 <img src="{{site.baseurl}}/assets/img/mpitman.jpg" alt="mpitman" width="200" style="float:left;padding-right: 20px;padding-bottom: 5px">

 Dr. Mary Pitman is a postdoc in the Mobley lab with a habit of reimagining biological phenomena through the lens of theory.
+Dr. Pitman is a Molecular Sciences Software Institute (MolSSI) Software Fellow.
 She did her doctoral research in the Papoian lab at the University of Maryland and as a Fellow for Integrative Cancer Research at NCI/NIH.
 Mary aspires to lead a brigade of curious individuals to improve patient outcomes.

 [Github](https://github.com/pitmanme/pitmanme.github.io) - [Researchgate](https://www.researchgate.net/profile/Mary-Pitman) - [LinkedIn]( https://www.linkedin.com/in/mepitman/) - [ORCiD](https://orcid.org/0000-0002-2613-5769)